apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization.md

 * Google Chrome
 * Mozilla Firefox
 * Apple Safari
-* Microsoft Internet Explorer
+* Microsoft Edge

-Note that certain older version of IE, particularly IE 9 and below may impose additional difficulty in getting the right UI configuration in place.
+Note that certain older version of IE, particularly IE 11 and below may impose additional difficulty in getting the right UI configuration in place.

 ## Internet Explorer